octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 }
 ```

 ## Interacting with a deployed contract

-Once the migration is done, it can be convenient to quickly verify that the contract is deployed.
-There are many tools for this: cli, libraries, explorers...
-In this section, we'll keep it simple with a GUI.
+Once the migration is done, it can be useful to verify that the contract is deployed correctly.
+There are many tools for this: CLI, libraries, explorers, etc. In this section, we'll keep it simple with a GUI.

-[tzstats.com](https://tzstats.com/) provides information about any public Tezos network: transactions, accounts, contracts (origination, storage, entrypoints)...
+[tzstats.com](https://tzstats.com/) provides information about any public Tezos network: transactions, accounts, contracts (origination, storage, entrypoints), etc.

-Once a contract is deployed, it can be checked here (on edonet): https://edo.tzstats.com/<contract_address>.
+If you deployed your contract on a testsnet, e.g. Edonet you can check its status on the corresponding version of tzstats: [edo.tzstats.com/<contract_address>](https://edo.tzstats.com/).

-You should see a "New Smart contract created by ..." line in the *Calls* section.
-The contract storage can also be inspected.
+You should see _New Smart contract created by..._ line in the *Calls* section.
+The contract storage is also visible.

 # Conclusion

-The first step in developing a Dapp is to deploy the smart contracts. _Truffle_ takesLigocode, compiles it into Michelson code and deploys it onto any public or private network.
+The first step in developing a Dapp is to deploy the smart contracts. _Truffle_ takes LIGO code, compiles it into Michelson code and deploys it onto any public or private network.

-Each migration needs an initial storage, that should be compliant with the storage section of the Michelson code.
+Each migration needs an initial storage that is compliant with the storage type of the Michelson code.

-Thanks to its configuration and easily readable and versioned migration files, _Truffle_ is an essential tool throughout the development and deployment of a dapp.
+Thanks to its configuration and easily readable and versioned migration files, _Truffle_ is an essential tool throughout the development and deployment of a Dapp.